RareSkills/blog/staking-algorithm/staking-algorithm.md

 The more tokens staked, the less reward **per token** per block.
 Larger stakes dilute the reward, and a single token earns less as a consequence.

 The table is plotted visually below.
 The <span style="color:Red">red</span> plot is the supply of tokens staked.
 The <span style="color:#8d28a4">purple line</span> is the amount of reward that accrues to a single token in that block.
-Blocks move to the right on the x axis.
+Blocks move to the right on the x-axis.
 The inverse relationship between the two variables should be clear.

 ![inverse relationship between rewards per token and amount of tokens staked](https://static.wixstatic.com/media/935a00_7d3ee1afee8f434f8980603ec2fe1739~mv2.jpg/v1/fill/w_740,h_378,al_c,q_80,usm_0.66_1.00_0.01,enc_auto/935a00_7d3ee1afee8f434f8980603ec2fe1739~mv2.jpg)